e1miran/Now-Playing-Serato/docs/input/mpris2.rst

 `MPRIS2 <https://mpris2.readthedocs.io/en/latest/>`_ is a specification for
 Linux DBus compatible music software to communicate with each other.
-Now Playing supports reading track data from MPRIS2 sources, including VLC.
+**What's Now Playing** supports reading track data from MPRIS2 sources, including VLC.

 The `dbus-python` Python module must be installed in the virtual environment to use MPRIS2 support,